Style, definition#

 The class name should be written using uppercase letters. private

-members are defined before protected
+members are defined before protected members which are defined

-members.
+before public members.
 In each group, members are defined in the

 following order.